rubyfu/RubyFu/module_0x1__basic_ruby_kungfu/conversion.md

 ## Convert String to Hex

-If no prefex is needed, you just do the following
+If no prefix is needed, you just do the following

 ```ruby
 "Rubyfu".unpack("H*")